o1-labs/rfcs/00xx-vinegar.md

 1. Absorb the evaluations, and check that the evaluations satisfy the 'combined constraint polynomial'.
     - Continuing in `verifier.rs/oracles`, now we instantiate the `fr_sponge` --- a sponge which absorbs and produces elements in the scalar field.
 First we absorb the previous recursion challenges (`prev_challenge_digest = prev_challenges.chals`, which are scalars over the same group), compute `public_evals` (from `public_input`, also scalar field element), absorb `ft_eval1` together with `public_evals`.
 Then squeeze out recombination challenges `v`,`u` (also called `polyscale`,`evalscale`).
 And then compute and return (1) previous recursion challenges evaluation `polys`, (2) combined evaluation `evals`, (3) evaluation `ft_eval0`, (4) the combined constraint polynomial `combined_inner_product`.
     - Now, looking into `verifier.rs/to_batch` -- after `OraclesResult` that corresponds to the previous computation, we compute `f_comm`, and start collecting evaluations, now into `evaluations`, to return them together with previous data in `BatchEvaluationProof`.
-    - Note: `prev_challenges` that are the input to `verifier.rs` are coming from 2 itertaions before --- not from the previous proof, but from the one before that.
+    - Note: `prev_challenges` that are the input to `verifier.rs` are coming from 2 iterations before --- not from the previous proof, but from the one before that.
 Hence they are over the same group (`prev.challenges.comm` is a commitment, that is group element, and `prev_challenges.chals` are scalar field elements) as the target one for the proof that we are verifying.
 Hence `prev_challenges.chals` are absorbed in this step.
-    - volhovm: what is this "checking that the evaluations satisfy the combined constraint polynomial"?
-I don't think there's any *checking* or *verification* happening at this point, we merely compute thes polynomial, no?
+    - NB: what is this "checking that the evaluations satisfy the combined constraint polynomial"?
+I don't think there's any *checking* or *verification* happening at this point, we merely compute this polynomial, no?
 1. Verify that the polynomial commitments and their evaluations  are consistent by checking the 'opening proof' of the polynomial commitment scheme.
     - This corresponds to `OpeningProof::verify` call in the end of `batch_verify`.
 Internally, this will combine all the evaluations together, and check that they are consistent with the commitments, jointly.